 Best for: Apparel, shoes, non-fragile products

-5. Padded Paper Mailers
+5. When Should You Choose Padded Paper Mailers?

 Made from: Recycled paper with padded interior